-The function Task\stat() can be used to watch stack size.
-The structure returned by Task\stat() contains both the size of its stack and the maximum number of MAUs ever used on its stack, so this code segment could be used to warn of a nearly full stack:
+The function Task_stat() can be used to watch stack size.
+The structure returned by Task_stat() contains both the size of its stack and the maximum number of MAUs ever used on its stack, so this code segment could be used to warn of a nearly full stack:

-'''

-Task_Stat statbuf; / declare buffer /
+/ declare buffer /

-Task_stat(Task_self(), &statbuf); / call func to get status /

-if (statbuf.used > (statbuf.stackSize 9 / 10)) {

-Log_printf(&trace, "Over 90% of task's stack is in use.\n")
+Tubk_beac beacbar, , accruite barrer , Task stat(Task self(), &statbuf); / call func to get status / if (statbuf.used > (statbuf.stackSize 9 / 10)) { System_printf("Over 90% of task's stack is in use.\n") 3

-}

-'''

-See the Task\stat() information in the "ti.sysbios.knl" package documentation in the online documentation.
+See the Task_stat() information in the "ti.sysbios.knl" package documentation in the online documentation.

 You can use the RTOS Object View (ROV) to examine runtime Task stack usage.
-For information, see Section 6.5.3.
+For information, see Section 7.5.3.

-3.5.5 Task Hooks
+3.6.5 Task Hooks